Bikers flooded bike lanes and sidewalks in the D.C. area Sunday morning to to ride and rally for safer roads.

 Two years ago, 42-year-old Sarah Langenkamp was killed after being hit by a truck while riding her bike in Bethesda, Maryland.
 To commemorate Sarah, her husband Dan Langenkamp founded the Ride For Your Life event — a bike ride combined with a rally to advocate for safer streets.

-The third-ever annual ride and rally will be held on Nov.
+The third-ever annual ride and rally was be held on Nov.
 17, which is World Day of Remembrance for Road Traffic Victims.
+Ahead of the event, organizers said around 1,000 bikers were expected to participate.

 The seven organizations who are sponsoring the ride have written a letter to the incoming Trump administration, putting an emphasis on roadway safety and encouraging action from legislators, Langenkamp added.